onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 - **Includes secure encryption and signing**.
 The Onqlave Encryption Engine (OE2) includes secure implementations that encrypt your data using a unique data encryption key, and then sign data to protect it against unauthorised changes.

 - **Uses cryptographic materials provided by Onqlave platform**.
 The Onqlave Encryption Engine (OE2) uses Onqlave crypto infrastructure to generate, encrypt, and decrypt the unique data encryption key that protects your sensitive data.
 We automatically issue wrapping keys that encrypt that data key.
-The Onqlave Encryption Engine (OE2) free you from cloud restriction as it doesn't require an AWS, GCP or Azure account or any service provided by them.
+The Onqlave Encryption Engine (OE2) frees you from cloud restriction as it doesn't require an AWS, GCP or Azure account or any service provided by them.

 - **Support for cryptographic materials caching (coming soon)**.
 The Onqlave Encryption Engine (OE2) provides a bespoke key caching solution that reduces the number of calls to our infrastructure.
 It allows you to protect your cryptographic materials under a symmetric encryption key without calling Onqlave infrastructure every time you encrypt or decrypt data.
 This is a good choice for applications that need to minimise latency in their encryption process.

 - **Format Presenving Encryption (FPE) (coming soon)**.
 You can design databases that can search encrypted records without decrypting the entire database.
-Depending on your threat model and requirements, you can use FPE to perform exact match searches or more customized complex queries on your encrypted database.
+Depending on your threat model and requirements, you can use FPE to perform exact match searches or more customised complex queries on your encrypted database.

 - **Support for multitenant database schemas**.
 The Onqlave Encryption Engine (OE2) enables you to protect data stored in your platform by isolating each tenant with distinct encryption materials.
 If you have multiple customers performing encrypt operations within your platform, use different Onqlave Arx to provide each customer with a distinct material to use in their cryptographic operations.

 - **End-to-end encryption**.
-Everything in your The Onqlave Encryption Engine (OE2) account is always end-to-end encrypted.
+Everything in your Onqlave Encryption Engine (OE2) account is always end-to-end encrypted.
 This makes it impossible for someone to learn anything by intercepting your data while it’s in transit or even obtaining it from Onqlave.

 - **256-bit AES encryption**.
 Your data is kept safe by `AES-GCM-256 authenticated encryption` on the Onqlave Encryption Engine (OE2).
 The data you entrust to Onqlave is effectively impossible to decrypt.